Blockchain developer

 making sure systems are secure to protect information

-making sure the system is scalable and can handle a large volume of transactions
+making sure the blockchain system is scalable and can handle a large volume of transactions

 working with other teams to integrate blockchain technology throughout an organisation